 Leader: Peter B. Dirks, MD, PhD, The Hospital for Sick Children, TorontoCo-leader: Samuel Weiss, PhD, Hotchkiss Brain Institute, CalgaryGrant Term: October 2015 – September 2019 Total Funding: $11.79 million CAD

-SU2C-American Cancer Society Dream Team: Targeting KRAS Mutant Lung Cancers
+SU2C-American Cancer Society Lung Cancer Dream Team: Targeting KRAS Mutant Lung Cancers

 Leader: Jeffrey A. Engelman, MD, PhD, Massachusetts General Hospital Cancer CenterCo-leader: Jedd D. Wolchok, MD, PhD, Memorial Sloan Kettering Cancer CenterGrant Term: August 2015 – July 2018 Total Funding: $20 million

-SU2C-Ovarian Cancer Research Fund-Ovarian Cancer National Alliance-National Ovarian Cancer Coalition Dream Team: DNA Repair Therapies for Ovarian Cancer
+SU2C-Ovarian Cancer Research Fund Alliance-National Ovarian Cancer Coalition Ovarian Cancer Dream Team

 Leader: Alan D. D’Andrea, MD, Dana-Farber Cancer InstituteCo-leader: Elizabeth M. Swisher, MD, University of WashingtonGrant Term: July 2015 – June 2018 Total Funding: $6 million

-SU2C-Dutch Cancer Society Dream Team: Molecular Early Detection of Colorectal Cancer - MEDOCC
+SU2C-Dutch Cancer Society Colorectal Cancer Dream Team: Molecular Early Detection of Colorectal Cancer - MEDOCC

 Leader: Gerrit A. Meijer, MD, The Netherlands Cancer InstituteCo-leader: Victor E. Velculescu, MD, PhD, Sidney Kimmel Comprehensive Cancer Center at Johns HopkinsGrant Term: April 2015 – March 2018 Total Funding: €6 million